NSERC program information in relation to COVID-19 (updated August 10, 2021)

 NSERC confirms that in addition to the costs described in the earlier Tri-agency statement regarding cancelled travel plans of researchers and members of their teams, other non-refundable expenses may be incurred as a result of cancelled travel and/or meetings related to the COVID-19 pandemic.
 Provided the expenses would have been eligible had the travel/meeting taken place as planned, these non-refundable costs can be reimbursed out of existing grant funds.

-In light of the continuing uncertainty around the COVID-19 pandemic, NSERC is taking action to ensure effective and timely delivery of the 2022 Discovery Grants competition by adjusting the in-person meeting component of the review to take place by videoconference.
+In light of the continuing uncertainty around the COVID-19 pandemic, to ensure effective and timely delivery of the 2022 Discovery Grants competition the peer review of applications will take place by videoconference.

 NSERC is committed to maintaining a peer review process of the highest quality, including fairness and consistency between evaluating committees and across competition years.